Ianleeclark/pygemony/README.md

 Moreover, Pygemony won't spam your issues page, as it hashes and saves these stored todos into a .pyg-submitted into your git repository.

-Runniny pygemony is really simple!
+Running pygemony is really simple!

 All you have to do is download the tarball (the .tar.gz file) and extract it.